DxDiag

 dxdiag /t dxdiag_output.txt

-In the above example, DxDiag would save the output into the Users folder.
+In the example above, DxDiag would save the output to the Users folder.